 Propagating Better Boy Tomatoes

-Simple tools and a bit of patience are all that is needed to propagate Better Boy tomato plants.
-Follow these steps:
+These simple tools and a bit of patience are all that is needed to propagate Better Boy tomato plants.:

-- Take off the lower leaves of the cutting.
+- Remove the lower leaves from the cutting.

 - Place the cut end in a jar of water or a small starter container filled with nutrient-rich potting soil.
-Water cuttings placed in soil.
+Water the cuttings that have been placed in soil.

 - Place the cutting in a location with bright but indirect light to allow time for it to root and to adjust to sun exposure.

 - When the cutting has developed roots and is exposed to increasing amounts of sunlight, transplant it into the ground.